Bases: BaseService

 }

-A method that gets the image ID used by a container.
+A method that gets the image ID of a container.

 Parameters: